 It is also important to note that coal-fired power plants are losing their dominance because of sharply declining renewable energy costs worldwide.
 Carbon Tracker, a financial think tank based in the UK,projects that building new solar power plants will be cheaper than operating existing coal-fired power plants in Vietnam as soon as 2022.
 It says that not only investments in new coal-fired power plants, but also the economic viability of existing coal-fired power plants should be questioned.
 Under the Paris Agreement, developing countries including VietNam have committed to making efforts to reduce greenhouse gas emissions.
 If coal-fired power plants currently being planned are built and start operating, a huge amount of CO2 emissions will be “locked in” for the next several decades, impacting the climate change measures contributions of developing countries.

-In such circumstances, MC is going against the coal exit movement by continuing to develop new coal-fired power plant projects.
+In such circumstances, MC is going against the coal exit movement by continuing to go on with EPC of Quang Trach and to develop Vung Ang 2 coal-fired power plant projects.
 These projects only worsen environmental pollution and damage the health of local residents.

 They also impose economic risks on Vietnam as well as risks from failing to meet its climate contribution commitments.